-This examination, and sometimes the associated biopsy, is performed by transrectal ultrasound.
-This involves a thin transducer being placed into the rectum which allows direct visualisation of the gland in high detail, as well as associated structures such as the seminal vesicles and prostatic urethra.
+A prostate ultrasound, and sometimes the associated biopsy, is done using a transrectal procedure.
+This involves a thin transducer being placed into the rectum to allow direct visualisation of the prostate gland in high detail, as well as associated structures such as the seminal vesicles and prostatic urethra.
 Common reasons for this ultrasound include infertility assessment; raised PSA; and increased risk of prostate cancer.

-With a prostate biopsy, there is a possibility infection may be introduced into the prostate as the needle passes through the bowel wall.
+With a prostate biopsy, there is a possibility of infection introduced into the prostate as the needle passes through the bowel wall.
 To minimise this risk of infection, you will be given an antibiotic before the procedure and will be given a second antibiotic (Ciprofloxacin 500mg) to take before going to bed the night of your biopsy.

 Please contact your referring doctor if you:

-- notice continued or increased bleeding
+- notice continued or increased bleeding;

-- feel unwell or develop a fever
+- feel unwell or develop a fever;

-- experience abdominal pain.
+- have abdominal pain.

 Before your Scan